+If you fail to comply with the terms of the promissory note or mortgage (or deed of trust) you signed when taking out your home loan, you’re considered in “default.”
 The most common type of default is falling behind in the required monthly payments.
-But breaching other terms in the loan contract is also considered a default.
+But breaching other terms in the loan contract is also deemed a default.
 For instance, you’ll likely be in default if:

-Once you default on the loan, the lender can demand that you immediately repay the entire outstanding balance, which is called “accelerating the debt.”
-If you don’t repay the full loan amount—or cure the default—the lender can foreclose.
-But under some circumstances, federal law requires the servicer to hold off for 120 days before starting a foreclosure.
-(To get information about foreclosure laws in your state and find links to more detailed articles covering state foreclosure procedures, see our Key Aspects of State Foreclosure Law: 50-State Chart.)
+Once you default on your mortgage loan, the lender can demand that you repay the entire outstanding balance, called “accelerating the debt.”
+If you don’t repay the full loan amount or cure the default, the lender can foreclose.
+State law or the terms of your mortgage or deed of trust might give you the right to cure (fix) the default.

+To get information about foreclosure laws in your state and find links to more detailed articles covering state foreclosure procedures, see our Key Aspects of State Foreclosure Law: 50-State Chart.